Nondeterministic finite automaton: Example

 the transition function $\delta$ can be defined by this state transition table (cf. upper left picture):

 Since the set $\delta(p,1)$ contains more than one state, M is nondeterministic.

 The language of M can be described by the regular language given by the regular expression (0|1)*1.

 All possible state sequences for the input string "1011" are shown in the lower picture.

-The string is accepted by M since one state sequence satisfies the above definition; it doesn't matter that other sequences fail to do so.
+The string is accepted by M since one state sequence satisfies the above definition; it does not matter that other sequences fail to do so.

 The picture can be interpreted in a couple of ways: